Sign Up Free!

 The core team may set up procurement software, guidelines and processes for decentralized teams to use.

-How a GPO Can Help
+How Can a GPO Help?

 There’s no one-size-fits-all answer to the centralized vs decentralized vs center-led question.
 It depends on your organization’s size, its current needs, and the dynamics between headquarters and regions.